CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/5-Access-the-Published-Applications-and-Desktop-using-AVD-Desktop-Client.md

     ![ws name.](media/58.png)

-    >**Note :** If you get stuck while initiating the application, navigate back to the Azure portal and restart the session host VMs and re-perform the Exercise-1
+    >**Note:** If you get stuck while initiating the application, navigate back to the Azure portal restart the session host VMs and re-perform Exercise-1

 13. The Excel application will launch and look similar to the screenshot below.

     ![ws name.](media/ch15.png)

-14. You can exit from the window of Excel Application by clicking on **X *i.e., the close button***.
+14. You can exit from the window of the Excel Application by clicking on **X *i.e., the close button***.

     ![ws name.](media/ch16.png)